cyterat/deepstate-map-data/README.md

     - Write a simple script using notebook code. ✅
     - Set up Github Actions for daily updates. ✅
     - Create a single compressed GeoJSON consolidating all data so far. ✅
-    - Write another script for Github Actions for daily updates of the above mentioned GeoJSON... 🔥
+    - Write another script for Github Actions for daily updates of the above mentioned GeoJSON. ✅

 ## 📚 `deepstate-map-data.geojson.gz` -- Unified, Compressed Dataset

-🟡 __Important:__ All files within the `data` folder will remain untouched, and will continue to be daily updated.
+🟡 __Important:__ All files within the `data` folder remain untouched, and continue to be daily updated.

 The new compressed file contains all historical geomtries alongside their respective update dates, currently stored in the `data` folder.